 Using a firewall is as much about making intelligent policy decisions as it is about learning the syntax.
 Firewalls like

-iptables are capable of enforcing policies by interpreting rules set by the administrator.
+iptables are designed to enforce policies by interpreting rules set by the administrator.
 However, as an administrator, you need to know what types of rules make sense for your infrastructure.

 While other guides focus on the commands needed to get up and running, in this guide, we will discuss some of the decisions you will have to make when implementing a firewall.
-These choices will affect how your firewall behaves, how locked down your server is, and how it will respond to various conditions that are likely to occur from time to time.
+These choices will affect how your firewall behaves, how locked down your server is, and how it will respond to various conditions that occur.
 We will be using

-When constructing a firewall, one of the fundamental decisions that you must make is the default policy.
+When constructing a firewall, one of the most important decisions to make is the default policy.
 This determines what happens when traffic is not matched by any other rules.
-By default, a firewall can either accept any traffic unmatched by previous rules, or deny that traffic.
+By default, a firewall can either

-The above choice of a default drop policy leads to another subtle decision.
+The choice of a default drop policy leads to another subtle decision.
 With

 iptables and other similar firewalls, the default policy can be set using the built-in policy functionality of the firewall, or implemented by adding a catch-all drop rule at the end of the list of rules.

-The distinction between these two methods lies in what happens if the firewall rules are flushed.
+The distinction between these two methods comes down to what happens if the firewall rules are flushed.

 The downside to this approach is that your services will be completely unavailable to your clients until you re-establish permissive rules.
-You could even potentially lock yourself out of the server if you do not have local or out-of-band access to skirt the issue (DigitalOcean servers are accessible regardless of network settings by using the “Console Access” button located in the “Access” portion of your Droplet’s page in the control panel).
-If your firewall flush is intentional, this can be avoided by simply switching the default policy to “accept” just prior to resetting the rules.
+You could even potentially lock yourself out of the server if you do not have local or web-based remote access as an alternative.

-There are a few different ways of denying a packet passage to its intended destination.
+There are a few different ways of preventing a packet from reaching its intended destination.
 The choice between these has an impact on how the client perceives its connection attempt and how quickly they are able to determine that their request will not be served.

-For TCP connection attempts, the connection will stall until the timeout limit has been reached.
-Since UDP is a connectionless protocol, the lack of response for clients is even more ambiguous.
-In fact, not receiving a packet back in this case is often an in indication that the packet was accepted.
+For TCP connection attempts (such as connections made by a web browser), the connection will stall until the timeout limit has been reached.
+The lack of response for UDP clients is even more ambiguous.
+In fact, not receiving a UDP packet back is often an indication that the packet was accepted.
 If the UDP client cares about receipt of its packets, it will have to resend them to try to determine whether they were accepted, lost in transit, or dropped.
-This can increase the amount of time that a malicious actor will have to spend to get proper information about the state of your server ports, but it could also cause problems with legitimate traffic.
+This can increase the amount of time that a malicious actor will have to spend to get information about the state of your server ports, but it could also cause problems with legitimate traffic.

 An alternative to dropping traffic is to explicitly reject packets that you do not allow.
-ICMP, or Internet Control Message Protocol, is a meta-protocol used throughout the internet to send status, diagnostic, and error messages between hosts as an out-of-band channel that does not rely on the conventional communication protocols like TCP or UDP.
-When you use the “reject” target, the traffic is denied and an ICMP packet is returned to the sender to inform them that their traffic was received but will not be accepted.
-The status message can hint as to the reason.
+ICMP, or Internet Control Message Protocol, is a meta-protocol used throughout the internet to send status, diagnostic, and error messages between hosts as an out-of-band channel that does not rely on conventional communication protocols like TCP or UDP.
+When you use the

 There is a lot to consider when deciding whether to drop or reject traffic.
 One important consideration is that most malicious traffic will actually be perpetrated by automated scripts.
-Since scripts are typically not time-sensitive, dropping illegitimate traffic will not have desired disincentive while it will have the negative effects for legitimate users.
-More on this subject can be found here.
+Since these scripts are typically not supervised, dropping illegitimate traffic will not meaningfully discourage them, and will have negative effects for legitimate users.
+More on this subject can be found on Peter Benie’s website.